-- The financial obligation out of the capacity of the insurance company is outsourced to another company having such capacity.
-Thus, the ceding company is left with only the financial obligation which it can fulfill.
+- The insurance company outsources the financial obligation beyond its capacity to another company with such capacity, leaving the ceding company with only the financial obligation it can fulfill.

 - Earning premium on the net amount.

-- The actual insured person has to coordinate with only one insurance company to satisfy their claims.
+- The insured person must coordinate with only one insurance company to satisfy their claims.

 - Another objective is to increase the capacity of risk exposure.

 How Does it Work?

 - Once the main insurer enters into the main insurance contract, it agrees with another insurance company (referred to as a reinsurer) to assume a portion of the risk, along with a proportionate premium.
-If the agreement is entered into, the agreement is called “reinsurance”.
+If the parties enter into the agreement, it is called “reinsurance.”